BeatrisIlieva/drf-react-gems/README.md

 ### User Interface

--   **Responsive design:** The UI is fully responsive, adapting to different screen sizes and devices.
+-   **Responsive design:** The UI is fully responsive, adapting to different screen sizes and devices

--   **Component-based architecture:** The frontend is built with reusable, modular React components.
+-   **Component-based architecture:** The frontend is built with reusable, modular React components

 <p align="right" dir="auto"><a href="#drf-react-gems">Back To Top</a></p>

 ### User Experience

--   **Accessible and intuitive navigation:** The application uses clear navigation patterns and accessible controls.
+-   **Accessible and intuitive navigation:** The application uses clear navigation patterns and accessible controls

--   **Consistent user experience:** All interactive elements, from buttons to forms and popups, follow a unified style and behavior.
+-   **Consistent user experience:** All interactive elements, from buttons to forms and popups, follow a unified style and behavior

 <p align="right" dir="auto"><a href="#drf-react-gems">Back To Top</a></p>